Lisa Larson

 Condition: ★★★★★ (5: Complete)

-There are no cracks or chips, and it is in perfect condition, retaining its original appearance.
+There are no cracks or chips, and the piece is in perfect condition, retaining its original appearance.
 It has never been used as a flower vase.

 ■Size